 experiment depending on both my mood and the subject matter.

 speaking.
-I believe that people who aren't harming anyone else in the process should pretty much be treated with equal respect, be free to be who they are, call themselves whatever makes them happy, use whatever public bathroom feels right, do what they love, and love whomever they wish over the age of consent.
-So I generally stay clear of poking fun at people (other than notorious douchebags, nazis, etc.)
+I believe that people who aren't harming anyone else in the process should pretty much be treated with equal respect, be free to be who they are, call themselves whatever makes them happy, do what they love, and love whomever they wish over the age of consent.
+So I generally stay clear of poking fun at people in the private sphere (other than notorious douchebags, nazis, etc.).

 Public figures (particularly ones with no strong bonds to the truth), propaganda, bullying, beliefs and opinions are an entirely different thing.
 While most people (not currently serving in the US government) should be treated with respect not all ideas deserve the same.
 Part of my 'doing what I love' is making fun of bad ideas.
 While I support people's rights I also reject revisionist claptrap or neo-dogma created as a tool for virtue shaming.
 I've never understood why acknowledging real differences is considered such a threat to legal rights.
 Seems to me that what ever differences we have shouldn't affect the law all that much anyway, but hey.
 And sometimes even people I otherwise respect have bad days so on occasions I may feel the need to call them out as well.
 Of particular interest are those who traffic and profit from bad ideas - they're a bit of a hobby of mine.

 WHY A NEW STRIP?

 It looks a lot like the old one.
 Part of the fun for me with Evolving Perspectives was developing my techniques and style.
 After three years I finally have locked in a consistent look and feel and character roles.
 The majority of the material there was aimed at theology.
-While religion certainly is fertile ground for human absurdism, religion and absurdism are by no means mutually inclusive sets.
+While religion certainly is fertile ground for human absurdism, religion, absurdism and dis-information are by no means mutually inclusive sets.
 So I'm aiming to take a broader look at bullshit with this strip.

 Humor is subjective.
 Not all of my panels are supposed to be funny.